simonsobs/PSpipe/project/data_analysis/dr6_paper_plot.rst

     python results_multifrequency_TT.py post_likelihood.dict

-To plot the x-freq EE and TE power spectra together with their null residuals, you need some work First apply the systematic model to your simulation and combine your x-ar simulation spectra into x-freq cmb only simulation spectra
+To plot the x-freq EE and TE power spectra together with their null residuals, you need to do some work.
+First apply the systematic model to your simulation and combine your x-ar simulation spectra into x-freq cmb only simulation spectra

 .. code:: shell